bitcoinbook/bitcoinbook/CONTRIBUTING.md

 ////
 ```

+## Contributing with a Pull Request

+Please submit only PRs for errors that a non-domain-expert copy editor might miss.
+Do not submit PRs for typos, grammar and syntax, as those are part of the copy editors job.

 The best way to contribute to this book is by making a pull request:

 1. Login with your GitHub account or create one now
 2. [Fork](https://github.com/bitcoinbook/bitcoinbook#fork-destination-box) the `bitcoinbook` repository.
 Work on your fork.
 3. Create a new branch on which to make your change, e.g. `git checkout -b my_code_contribution`, or make the change on the `develop` branch.
-4. Please do one pull request PER asciidoc file, to avoid large merges.
-Edit the asciidoc file where you want to make a change or create a new asciidoc file in the `contrib` directory if you're not sure where your contribution might fit.
+4. Please do one pull request *per asciidoc file*, to avoid large merges.
+Edit the asciidoc file where you want to make a change.
-5. Edit `github_contrib.asciidoc` and add your own name to the list of contributors under the Acknowledgment section.
+5. If you want attribution for your contribution, edit the file `meta/github_contrib.adoc` and add your own name to the list of contributors under the Acknowledgment section.
 Use your name, or a GitHub username, or a pseudonym.
+You are responsible for creating an attribution.
 6. Commit your change.
 Include a commit message describing the correction.
 7. Submit a pull request against the bitcoinbook repository.